 - A. On March 17, 2020 I provided notice under section 52 (2) of the Public Health Act that the transmission of the infectious agent SARS-CoV-2, which has caused cases, clusters and outbreaks of a serious communicable disease known as COVID-19 among the population of the Province of British Columbia, constitutes a regional event, as defined in section 51 of the Public Health Act; - B. A person infected with SARS-CoV-2 can infect other people with whom the infected person is in contact; - C. Vaccination is safe, highly effective, and the single most important preventive measure a person can take to protect themselves, their families, and other persons with whom they come into contact from infection, severe illness and possible death from COVID-19.
-In particular: - (a) the vaccines available in British Columbia, in company with other protective and preventive measures, are highly effective and provide protection across all eligible age groups against infection and strong protection against severe illness and death;
+In particular: - (a) the vaccines available in British Columbia, in company with other protective and preventive measures, are highly effective and provide protection across all eligible age groups against infection and are especially strong protection against severe illness and death, with illness being mostly milder in vaccinated people who become infected than in unvaccinated people.;